 Walking along the cobblestone streets of Almagro, just as the first hints of light began to lift the shadows from the buildings, felt like a stroll through the pages of a storybook.
 The traditional appearance of the town is strongly evocative of Don Quixote’s legendary journey, and I felt inspired to sally forth on a quest of my own.
 My goals, however, were far more tangible and realistic than the those of the famous knight errant.
-I was also accompanied by a partner so supportive that she puts Sancho Panza to shame, but at that moment she was exceedingly exhausted.
 We loaded up the car to the tune of a European Blackbird singing in the darkness before driving west to the Campo de Calatrava.

 The expansive agricultural fields of La Mancha are home to a variety of birds that historically inhabited the Spanish steppes.
 As critical habitat across Europe continues to shrink and disappear, these open spaces provide an important refuge for a number of charismatic species.
 There are areas in Andalusia where some can be found in small numbers, but Campo de Calatrava offered much better odds of seeing our targets.
 Once we turned off the pavement onto the dirt paths that cross the region, we encountered common grassland dwellers like Crested Lark, Corn Bunting, Red-legged Partridge, and Northern Lapwing.
 Soon enough, we spied the first of the “steppe big five,” the Pin-tailed Sandgrouse.
 Two of the intricately-patterned birds were resting in a plot of dirt, and I could hear the squawking calls of a large flock further down the road.